mycourtpro/mycourtpro.github.io/api/auth.md

     "fields": [
       { "name": "userEmail", "required": true },
       { "name": "deviceName", "required": true },
-      { "name": "salt", "required": true },
-      { "name": "_aft", "value":"5bZvx..." } ] }
+      { "name": "salt", "required": true } ] }
 {% endhighlight %}

-You're expected to post a JSON document with 4 fields, "userEmail", "deviceName", "salt" and "_aft".
+You're expected to post a JSON document with 3 fields, "userEmail", "deviceName" and "salt".

 * userEmail: this is the email you use to identify yourseful on the MyCourt website
 * deviceName: the name of this device, a short string like "iPhone" or "WinPhone8" is best
 * salt: a [bcrypt](http://en.wikipedia.org/wiki/Bcrypt) generated salt, it's a String of the form "$2a$14$olE7PUzfsq.iSd.5qNLlDu"
-* aft: this is an antiforgery token, you're simply expected to pass it back with your request

 So, to announce yourself, you have to post to ```https://staging.mycourt.pro/api/auth``` a JSON document that looks like: